CERT-Polska/n6/docs/src/install_and_conf/docker.md

 The goal of this guide is to give you an example of how you can run *n6* in the easiest possible way, so that you can learn -- by monitoring and experimenting -- how the *n6* system works and how you can interact with it.
-Keep in mind that this guide was designed for linux-based systems.
+Keep in mind that this guide was designed for Linux-based systems.
-Even with usage of _Docker_ and _docker compose_ -- we cannot guarantee --
-that it will work on other systems such as Windows or Mac OS.
+Even with usage of _Docker_ and _docker compose_, we cannot guarantee that it will work on other systems (such as Windows or Mac OS).

 !!! warning "Disclaimer: what these materials _are_ and what they are _not_"